About

 Photography: Maia Walker

-His creative endeavours candidly explore poignant social themes, particularly LGBTQ+ rights and mental health awareness.
+Sam is a theatre-maker and producer from Manchester, UK.
+His work predominantly explores poignant social themes, particularly LGBTQ+ rights and mental health awareness.

-Sam’s journey into the arts began following a successful run as a Broadcast Journalist straight after leaving education, working full-time across various esteemed radio companies in the North-West of England, including stints at BBC, Bauer, and Wireless.
+Sam’s journey into the arts began following a successful run as a Broadcast Journalist, working full-time across various radio companies in the North-West of England, including stints at BBC, Bauer, and Wireless.

 An integral part of Sam’s work involves serving as a creative facilitator, collaborating with prestigious organisations such as The Lowry and The National Theatre.
 Through these partnerships, he passionately engages with diverse community groups, fostering confidence, and championing LGBTQ+ pride through performance arts.